Competition Prep & Meet Strategy for Track and Field Athletes

 Sometimes it is simply that the athlete knows what to expect and how to handle it.

-parents who want to understand how meet prep works
+have parents who want to better understand how meet preparation works

 Some athletes need a better plan.